elpachongco/elpachongco.github.io/_posts/2023-03-24-hardhat-console-log.markdown

 config  CONTRIBUTING.md  crates  docs  LICENSE  package.json  packages  README.md  scripts  yarn.lock
 ```

-Im not familliar with their file structure conventions.
+im not familliar with their file structure conventions.
 But I can guess that
 the source code is not in `config/`, `docs/`, or `scipts/`.

 ```bash